 “But doc, why am I still having the same pain that I came in here with in the first place?”

 If you think I am over-exaggerating, you would be wrong.
-I see at least two patients a month (often more), who have been through an almost identical scenario.
+I see numerous patients each year who have been through this very scenario.
 Don’t get me wrong; I don’t want people showing up in my office in the middle of a heart attack.
-But something is rotten in Denmark when it takes several days, a $20,000 helicopter ride, and the better part of a hundred grand to (incorrectly) tell someone that there is “nothing” wrong with them.
+But something is rotten in Denmark when it takes the better part of a hundred grand to (incorrectly) tell someone that there is “nothing” wrong with them.

 ANATOMY OF THE RIB CAGE